-According to the most common reincarnation doctrine, after a lifetime of experience, suffering, loving, learning --- all this knowledge is somehow hijacked from the individual's memory so that one will begin again as a new born infant to learn more lessons (how many times must a man learn to walk before he can walk like a man).
 How, then, have some people remembered details from another person's life who lived in the past as though it were their own, when the rule is you must not have access to memories?
-Well, the great variety of explanations put forth by reincarnationists only proves that the storyteller's inventiveness is not lost upon those who tweak the doctrines of false religions for their particular agendas; while others try to rationalize events according their particular beliefs.
-However Oahspe describes engrafting spirits as low grade spirits who call themselves reincarnated.
-And so, since engrafting spirits can obsess mortals from infancy to the point where the natural spirit is held at bay, such spirits may well believe themselves to be reincarnated into another mortal body.
+Well, the great variety of explanations put forth by reincarnationists only proves that the storyteller's inventiveness is not lost upon those who tweak the doctrines of false religions for their particular agendas, and others who try to rationalize events according their particular beliefs.
+However Oahspe describes engrafting spirits as low grade spirits who call themselves reincarnated:

 Oahspe, Book of Judgment.
 32/4.11.